Such is the Power of the Dream.

 Two musicians sat in the shadowed corner of a front bar my wife and I found ourselves in.
-It was not a particularly enticing establishment on the outskirts of that seaside town, not far from where we live in North West Tasmania.
-But why were we there, in that dank and unwelcoming place?
-To answer a call of nature, and too conscientious to … wee and leave, we ordered a couple of beers and took our seats.
+It was not a particularly enticing establishment on the outskirts of that seaside town not far from where we live in North West Tasmania.
+Why were we there, in that dank and unwelcoming place?
+To answer a call of nature and, too conscientious to … wee and leave, we ordered a couple of beers and took our seats.

-Those musicians performed, and were mostly ignored, by a handful of disinterested patrons – and of course me, who remained glued to that grimy pub chair.
-While I recognised their voices, I could not see their faces or work out who the players were.
-Rather than get up and go over to get a better look I just sat and wondered.
-But then, as we stood to leave, it was as if a small spotlight shone from over my shoulder into the dark recesses of the room, and onto their faces.
-Mystery solved, and I finally connected the voices were that of two world-renowned performers, who incidentally, appeared quite the worse for wear.
+Those musicians performed and were mostly ignored by a handful of disinterested patrons – and of course me, who remained glued to that grimy pub chair.
+While their voices were so familiar to me, I could not see their faces or work out who the players were.
+Rather than get up, go over to get a better look I just sat and wondered until, as we stood to leave, it was as if a small spotlight shone from over my shoulder into the dark recesses of the room and illuminated their faces.
+Mystery solved.
+I finally connected the voices were that of two world-renowned performers, who incidentally, appeared quite the worse for wear.

-I stood wondering what life had dealt these two people, to take them away from the glitz and glamour of the world stage, where they would almost certainly have rubbed shoulders with others of the celebrity world – even royalty.
+I stood there, wondering what life had dealt these people to take them away from the glitz and glamour of the world stage, where they would have rubbed shoulders with others of the celebrity world – even royalty.
 Something seriously life-changing must have occurred to take them away from all that.
 My imagination buzzed.

 Remember now, that scenario was all part of a dream I had just woken from.

 That dream, or pivotal moment, began an amazing two year journey of discovery, where I expanded on a storyline as two enigmatic characters became one.
-I contrived scenarios and history, and inspired by the events developing in my mind and on paper, finished that first song, and embarked on another, and then another.
+I contrived scenarios and history, and inspired by the events developing in my mind and on paper, finished that first song, embarked on another and yet another.
 Each song inspired further writing, and with that unveiling, more songs.
-Days unfolded into weeks, and into months …
+Days unfolded into weeks, into months …

-Robert Aitken had been born, and his character had become as real to me as if he were, perhaps not a fabrication, but a memory.
+Robert Aitken had been born and his character had become as real to me as if he were not mere fabrication, but a memory.

-This all-encompasing dream virtually took over my waking life as I began a journey of discovery.
-For two years I became Robert Aitken.
-Well, that’s not quite true – it was like I had channeled this fascinating man, I listened to the songs he put into my head, and created a CD of … my interpretations of Robert Aitken’s songs.
+This all-encompasing event virtually took over my waking life as I began a journey of discovery.
+For two years I journeyed into Robert Aitken’s world.
+I listened to the songs he put into my head and created a CD of — my interpretations of Robert Aitken’s songs.
 Honestly I don’t really know where some of them came from.
-I just went along for the ride.
+I was just going along for the ride.

 From the novel’s back cover: